-- [1.
-The defendant committed [the terrorism offense of [title of offense] as charged in Count []]; - 2.
-During and in relation to that offense, the defendant knowingly [transferred; possessed; used] a [means of identification; false identification document]; [and] - 3.
-The defendant did so without lawful authority[.] [; and] - [4.
-The means of identification belonged to another person; and - 5.
-The defendant knew that the means of identification belonged to another person.]
+- 1. The defendant committed the felony offense of [title of offense] as charged in Count []. - 2.
+The defendant knowingly transferred, possessed, or used a means of identification; - 3.
+The defendant knew the means of identification belonged to another person; - 4.
+The defendant knew that such transfer, possession or use was without lawful authority; - 5.
+The defendant did so during and in relation to [name charged felony].

-If you find from your consideration of all the evidence that the government has proved each of these elements beyond a reasonable doubt [as to the charge you are considering], then you should find the defendant guilty [of that charge].
+If you find from your consideration of all the evidence that the government has proved each of these elements beyond a reasonable doubt [as to the count you are considering], then you should find the defendant guilty [of that count].

-If, on the other hand, you find from your consideration of all the evidence that the government has failed to prove any one of these elements beyond a reasonable doubt [as to the charge you are considering], then you should find the defendant not guilty [of that charge].
+If, on the other hand, you find from your consideration of all the evidence that the government has failed to prove any one of these elements beyond a reasonable doubt [as to the count you are considering], then you should find the defendant not guilty [of that count].